Welcome to today's edition of the Rush 24-7 podcast.

 And the make work stuff is obviously, by definition, not necessary.

-So it's just busybodies running around, and it's not even that much going on.
+So it's just busybodies running around, and there's not even that much going on.

-This is just a transfer of wealth uh from producers to nonproducers.
+This is just a transfer of wealth from producers to non-producers.

-Let me tell you what I just is a story, I think in the Washington Post today.
+Let me tell you what I just, there's a story I think in the Washington Post today.

 The D.C. mayor has asked residents to get out there and shovel the roads themselves.